Synthwave Shader: How it Works

 - Applies the glow effect.
 Raising the

-enhances the brightness near the center of the lines and creates a non-linear falloff.
+line_intensityto the power ofglow_strengthenhances the brightness near the center of the lines and creates a non-linear falloff.

 ALBEDO = mix(background_color.rgb, grid_color.rgb, glow);